stevegt/grid-cli/v2/doc/360-genetic-algo.md

 ### Process Outline

 1. **Initialization**:
-   - Generate an initial population of random byte sequences.
+   - Generate an initial population of XXX

 2. **Fitness Evaluation**:
-   - Evaluate the fitness of each byte sequence (chromosome) using a predefined fitness function.
+   - Evaluate the fitness of each byte sequence (chromosome) using XXX

 3. **Selection**:
    - Select the best-fit sequences for reproduction based on their fitness scores.